AmilieCoding/gnomeParency/README.md

 # gnomeParency
 A mirror of a now took down gnome transparency GTK edit.
+Originally designed by: Mohammad Mahdi Tayebi.
+Continues to function with GNOME 48.

 ---
 # To Install